mdaneshv/ConvLSTM-for-Burger-s-equations/README.md

 # ConvLSTM-for-Burger-s-equations
-Data-driven prediction of inviscid Burger's euqation with ConvLSTM neural network
+Data-driven prediction of inviscid Burger's euqation with a ConvLSTM neural network